archlich03/pbpis/CONTRIBUTING.md

 - **description**: (required) What is the bug you're experiencing?
 How are you using this library/app?
 - **OS**: (required) what operating system are you on?
-- **version**: (required) please note the version of PBPIS are you using
+- **version**: (required) please note the version of POBIS are you using
 - **error messages**: (required) please paste any error messages into the issue, or a [gist](https://gist.github.com/)
 - **extensions, plugins, helpers, etc** (if applicable): please list any extensions you're using

 ### Closing issues

-The original poster or the maintainers of PBPIS may close an issue at any time.
+The original poster or the maintainers of POBIS may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

 - The issue is resolved
 - The project's maintainers have determined the issue is out of scope